Damaged passport: What

 • Peeling plastic

-• Unauthorized markings: some tourist attractions will have their own 'passport stamp', but since these are not official government agencies, they could
+• Unauthorized markings: some tourist attractions will have their own 'passport stamp', but since these are not official government agencies, they could invalidate your passport

 • Major or minor water-damaged passports